isomerpages/moe-jurongsec/_our-experiences/DSA Admission & Application/DSA Application Process.md

 </tbody>
 </table>
 <p>For clarifications regarding our DSA programmes, please do not hesitate
-to contact our Key Personnel in charge of the respective programmes.</p>
+to email our school (jurong_ss@moe.edu.sg), specifying the respective Key Personnel that you would like to get in touch with: </p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>